alanmitic/pysnake/README.md

 # pysnake
-Snake game written in pure python
+Simple snake game written in pure python, the code uses tkinter as the GUI.

+Controls:
+Space bar starts a new game
+Arrow keys to control the snake.